256dpi/lungo/README.md

 The recently introduced collation feature as well as wildcard indexes are also not yet supported.

-### Index Sorting & Filtering
+### Index Based Sorting & Filtering

 Indexes are currently only used to ensure uniqueness constraints and do not support filtering and sorting.
-This will be added in the future together with a proper iterator interface.
+This will be added in the future together with a proper iterator/cursor interface.

 ### Sessions & Multi-Document Transactions